Kuboczoch/eudoxia0.github.io/_posts/2019-07-24-unbundle-concepts.md

 phylogenetic reasons, from which designers can freely choose useful ideas and compose them into new languages.

-As proof that this a meaningless classification, I offer Haskell:
+As proof that this a meaningless categorization, I offer Haskell:

 >"Functional Programming" is great today precisely because it does not mean the
 >same as it did in 1990 when it thoroughly sucked.
 Since then it adopted the one